magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

   - Upgrade
 ---

-You can upgrade your {{site.data.var.ece}} project template to version 2.2 from any of the following supported versions:
+You can upgrade the core {{site.data.var.ee}} code base to version 2.2 from any of the following supported versions:

 -  2.0.14 and later
 -  2.1.7 and later